-Capillary hemangioma or “strawberry nevus”, an abnormal growth of vascular tissue, is the most common vascular ocular tumor in children.
-It is more commonly seen in females with a ratio of 3:2, and its incidence is higher in premature babies.
+Capillary hemangioma or “strawberry nevus” is the most common vascular ocular tumor in children.
+It is an abnormal growth of vascular tissue that is more commonly seen in females and in premature babies.
 There is no apparent familial inheritance pattern.

-Its natural course is unique.
-In one-third of cases, the vascular lesion is present at birth.
-It is usually small during the first few weeks of life.
-Then, it progressively increases in size over the next 3-6 months.
+In 30% of cases, this vascular lesion is present at birth and its natural course is unique.
+It is usually small during the first few weeks of life, then, it progressively increases in size over the next 3-6 months.
 This phase is followed by a period of stabilization and a period of spontaneous regression by the age of 4-7 years.
 Thirty percent regress by 3 years old, 60% by 4 years, and 70% by 7 years.

-Most of the lesions are benign, but amblyopia may occur if the mass causes ptosis of the eyelid, blocking the visual axis.
-Even a small amount of ptosis can cause significant amblyopia.
-The prevalence of amblyopia ranges from 40-60% in orbital lesions.
-Bulky tumors often cause distortion of the eyeball causing corneal astigmatism.
-The astigmatism may resolve partially, particularly if the tumor regresses early.
+Although capillary hemangioma is benign, periocular hemangioma carries the risk of deprivation amblyopia if the resultant ptosis is blocking the visual axis.
+Amblyopia is seen in 40-60% of orbital lesions.
+Moreover, bulky eyelid tumors often cause distortion of the eyeball causing corneal astigmatism.
 Prolonged occlusion of the visual axis may also lead to myopia, and the resultant inequality in the refractive error of the two eyes (anisometropia) may be another contributory factor in the development of amblyopia.
 Secondary strabismus may develop as a result of interruption of binocular vision.